Get in Touch Today for More Information

 LANDMAP is Natural Resources Wales’ landscape assessment system, equivalent to the landscape character assessment in England.
 I have carried out work on the Visual and Sensory aspects for more than half of the 25 LANDMAP studies undertaken.
 With extensive specialist expertise and experience, I am well-placed to carry out related studies such as Special Landscape Area assessments.

-My Environmental Planning Projects
+My Landscape Design Projects

 Conservation Management Plans for Talbot Memorial Park, Port Talbot and Jersey Park, Briton Ferry